-Love Center: Prophet Muhammad Praise His Enemies ~ All readers!
-In this article I will convey about one thing that is very rarely done by people because it is very heavy.
-In the previous article I have stated, that the Prophet Muhammad used a very good and kind method when he spoke with non-Muslims.
+Prophet Muhammad Praise His Enemies ~ All readers!
+In this article, I will explain one thing that is very rarely done by people because it is very heavy.
+In the previous article, I have stated, that the Prophet Muhammad used a very good and kind method when he spoke with non-Muslims.
 But do you know?
 He not only did that, but he also praised the enemy.
 He did that because indeed he saw that there was goodness in the enemy which must be praised.

 Other historical data tells us that the Prophet Muhammad once said to Walid bin Walid, brother of Khalid bin Walid (at that time Walid had become a follower of Islam), “Where is Khalid?”
 [Meaning, “Why did Khalid not convert to Islam?”]

 Walid said “Allah will come to him.”
 He then said, “There is no person like him who does not know Islam.
 If he had made his strength and seriousness with the Muslims to fight the polytheists, then it was something that was good for him, and we certainly put it first before others.”

 All readers!
 Pay attention!
 During the Uhud war, Khalid bin Walid was a person who was very hateful towards Muslims.
 In fact, they suffered a great loss because of their intelligence and ability to regulate battle and control the battlefield.
 Nevertheless, the Prophet Muhammad still praised his greatness which was classified as that step.

 Even the Prophet Muhammad said clearly, if he was willing to join the Islamic forces, he would take precedence in leading the Islamic forces rather than other people who first converted to Islam.
 The Prophet Muhammad did not demean his greatness, even though he was still an enemy of Islam.